 At HACSB, communication and education of team, participants, residents, landlords and community is critical to the success of our innovative programs.
-We have attached our Who We Are fact sheet which provides additional information about HACSB.
+We have attached our Research Outcomes and No Child Left Unsheltered fact sheets which provide additional information about HACSB.
 Additional fact sheets are posted online at www.hacsb.com and are also available at our offices.